-You’ll remember the trust Track Changes toolbar from our other LegalOfficeGuru tutorials:
+You’ll remember the trust Track Changes toolbar (Word 2002-2003) and Review tab (Word 2007 and above) from our other LegalOfficeGuru tutorials:

-See that button about 2/3 of the way over to the right that looks like a sticky note?
+See that button that looks like a sticky note?
 That’s the Insert Comment button.

-Just place your cursor where you want to insert the comment, click the drop-down next to the Comment button, and choose New Comment.
+Just place your cursor where you want to insert the comment and click New Comment.
 You’ll get a balloon out to the side – just start typing your comment there, and click outside of it when you’re finished.

 What you’ll end up with looks like this:

 Notice, too, that this same button allows you to edit previous comments and delete them.
 And there’s even an option for a voice comment too, if anybody’s inclined to do that.

 As with everything to do with Track Changes, be sure you’ve removed all comments before sending a document via email (unless you’re distributing it for someone to review the comments).
 If you have any questions about ensuring that no tracked changes or comments are saved in documents being distributed outside your firm, please contact your firm’s systems administrator or IT person.

 For more information about Track Changes, see also: